Monath Perera

 Squadron Leader Monath Erash Perera was a fighter pilot who served in the No. 10 Squadron of the Sri Lanka Air Force.

+Biography

 Born on 13 October 1982 in Galle, he completed his education at Mahinda College in Galle.
 Perera joined the Sri Lanka Air Force on 1 August 2004 and was commissioned as a pilot officer in July 2005.
 He played a major role during the final phase of the Sri Lankan Civil War, having joined the jet squadron to fly the Kfirs in 2007.
 Perera, who was promoted to the rank of flight lieutenant in 2010, had completed 450 air time hours and participated in 75 operations during his period of service.